daipozhi/Purpose-AI/README.md

                         (Jan 12th 2022 version replaced binary tree search by binary search ,smaller and faster, increased parameter to be suitable to every kind of web pages , added sentence separating app .)
+                        (Feb 19th 2023 version add more word/grammar courseware, today's PC is faster, usually has 12 thread or 16 thread , so I increase parameter ,to get better result , but need more cpu time , can add utf8 charset file to sentence database,in before only can add gb18030 charset file to sentence database ,add file under work_dir/download/My-Program-Work-1 if default charset is gb18030 ,add file under work_dir/download/My-Program-Work-3 if default charset is utf8 ,sentence files number increase to 400 , passed test on Ubuntu 22.04.1 and Ubuntu 20.04.5 )